pkgit123/spinup-redshift-cluster/README.md

 * Redshift Cluster is in private subnet
 * Security group of private subnet allows network traffice from public subnet (port 5349)

-### Warning
+### Notes:
-* Redshift is a relatively expensive service, so be aware that it will incur charges to uptime, even if not using.
+* Warning: Redshift is a relatively expensive service, so be aware that it will incur charges to uptime, even if not using.
+* Redshift has single-node vs. multi-node.
+For prototyping purposes, the single-node cluster will be cheaper.
+* Redshift has different node types.
+Some node types have a minimum number of nodes.
+Some node types combine storage and compute; other node types separate storage and compute.
+The newer RA3 node type has 2-3 node minimum, but the advantage when scaling is that it separates compute from storage.

 ### References:
 * AWS CloudFormation User Guide.
 Redshift templates.  https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/sample-templates-services-us-west-2.html#w2ab1c35c58c13c31